 We could list many more examples.

 For a fact, the Bible is a vast, highly-detailed storehouse of the history of ancient peoples.
-It is merely through ignorance or prejudice that it goes unexplored by many.

 In the mid-1800s Bible critics began to claim, without evidence, that the ‘Old Testament’ was all written in the 6th century BCE, and that the ‘New Testament’ and its accounts about Jesus were written almost 300 years after he walked the earth.
 They claimed that many well-known Biblical figures were fictional characters, invented in later eras for various purposes.
 They claimed that buildings, entire cities, battles and wars, never happened.